 Description: Apply an analytical correction to the reported vdW energy and virial that is equal to the amount lost due to switching and cutoff of the LJ potential.
 The correction will use the average of vdW parameters for all particles in the system and assume a constant, homogeneous distribution of particles beyond the switching distance.
-See [39] for details (the equations used in the NAMD implementation are slightly different due to the use of a different switching function).
+See [40] for details (the equations used in the NAMD implementation are slightly different due to the use of a different switching function).
 Periodic boundary conditions are required to make use of tail corrections.
+LJcorrection as implemented is inconsistent with vdwForceSwitching.